 Career options for biology graduates are not limited to science and health sectors but their skills are transferable and highly sought after by many other industries including biology research, education, science communication, medical, legal and other non-scientific fields as well.

-Learn more about the top five universities for studying biology and biological sciences in the UK below and arrange a free consultation with SI-UK India to get your application started for January 2021 Intake.
+Learn more about the top five universities for studying biology and biological sciences in the UK (QS World University Rankings by Subject 2021) below and arrange a free consultation with SI-UK India to get your application started for September 2021 Intake.

 Top Five UK Universities for Biology and Biological Sciences

 1. University of Cambridge

 Cambridge is regarded as one of the world's top five universities and is ranked first in the UK for biological sciences (QS World University Rankings 2021).
 The School of Biological Sciences at Cambridge offers a range of undergraduate and postgraduate degrees across three Triposes - the Natural Sciences Tripos, Medical and Veterinary Sciences Tripos and Psychological and Behavioural Sciences Tripos.

 At Oxford, students are taught by the world’s leading experts in biology.
 The University offers excellent educational and recreational facilities with well equipped laboratories, botanic garden and arboretum, museum of natural history and much more.
 Oxford University graduates enjoy some of the best graduate prospects in the UK, and five years after graduation average salary for Oxford graduates is around £43,000.

 Degrees in biological sciences at Imperial are offered with a wide range of modules for attaining high levels of specialisation and a broad understanding of living systems, organisms and ecosystems.
 The University has outstanding facilities for genomics, tissue culture and cell biology studies and the most modern microscopes.
 The Department has a high student satisfaction rate of 91% and teaching is enriched by cutting edge internationally leading research.